sokorototo/worleyjs/README.md

 ##### NPM.

-​	To install with NPM simply run:
+​	To install with NPM run:

 ```
 npm install worleyjs